 A person may create a living trust by transferring property to a person who agrees to serve as trustee and comply with the terms of the trust.
 The person who creates the trust may be referred to as the “settlor” or the “grantor.”

 The transfer of property to a trust causes a change in the legal characteristics of ownership rights in the property.
-Before the settlor transfers property to the trust, he or she owns all of the rights, and has all of the obligations, associated with the property.
-When the property is transferred into trust, the rights of ownership in the property are divided into 2 different interests: the legal interest, held by the trustee, and the equitable interest, held by the beneficiary.
+Before the settlor transfers property to the trust, he or she owns all of the rights and has all of the obligations associated with the property.
+When the property is transferred into a trust, the rights of ownership in the property are divided into two different interests: the legal interest, held by the trustee, and the equitable interest, held by the beneficiary.